 There are many things that you can do to continue improving your relationship with your loved one living with dementia, yet there are also things that need to be avoided.
 Find out our top do’s and don’ts when dealing with Alzheimer’s disease.

 Verbal and physical aggression can be symptoms of someone living with Alzheimer’s or another form of dementia.
 Something as simple as not wanting to shower, or not wanting to eat vegetables can bring about an aggressive attitude.
 This is a tough thing to see in a loved one.

 Taking the steps to approach aggressive actions appropriately is important to resolving conflict.
 The best way to approach this type of situation is to try to find out where this source of stress is coming from and then solving the problem from there.
 Perhaps their last shower was too hot or the vegetables too cold.
 If you see the situation escalating, that is not a time to argue, but to redirect or just change the subject.

 The main thing that you do not want to do in this situation is to escalate the argument or put your foot down and force them to do the thing that is causing the aggravation.

 Poor Judgment with Alzheimer’s

-When you see signs of lapse in judgment, ensure that you have access to their checkbooks and utility bills.
+When you see signs of a lapse in judgment, ensure that you have access to their checkbooks and utility bills.
 This will give you peace of mind that things are being taken care of.
-It’s also important to have your legal documents like Power of Attorney in place at the first sign of Dementia.
+It’s also important to have your legal documents like Power of Attorney in place at the first sign of dementia.

 Don’t overtask your loved one with making decisions or unnecessary responsibility that you can easily handle.
 Remember, what used to be the simplest of decisions can now cause added stress for your loved one.
 Just knowing that they are struggling with something as simple as calculating the tip during your lunch out can cause a stressful reaction.